jmnguyen1999/TwitterClone/README.md

-# Project 3 - *FBU-Twitter*
+# Project 3 - *TwitterClone*

-**FBU-Twitter** is an android app that allows a user to view their Twitter timeline and post a new tweet.
+**TwitterClone** is an Android app that provides various CRUD operations on a Twitter account given an authenticated Twitter user.
+Specifications are listed below.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent: **25.5** hours spent in total